Fleet Air Arm Remembrance

 National Memorial Arboretum

 The National Memorial Arboretum (NMA) at Alrewas in Staffordshire, comprising 150 acres of trees and over 250 individual memorials, is a spiritually uplifting place that honours the fallen, recognises service and sacrifice and helps to foster pride in our country.
 It is the home of the Armed Forces Memorial (AFM) which was dedicated in the presence of Her Majesty the Queen on 12 October 2007.
 The AFM is engraved with the names of all those who have given their lives in the service of their country since the Second World War.
-You can help the NMA by completing its survey.
+On 15 June 2014, the Naval Service memorial was unveiled by Prince Michael of Kent at the NMA.

 Fleet Air Arm Memorial at the NMA